Financial Aid News and Updates

 Be sure to visit this page to get the latest news and information from the Financial Aid Department.
 If you have any questions, please feel free to contact the Financial Aid office at your local campus and they will be happy to assist you!

-Dorsey Schools utilizes a vender (ECSI) to generate and mail Form 1098T to our students; the forms will be mailed before January 31, 2019.
-Students that do not receive the form by mail (after the applicable mailing period has elapsed), can logon to the ECSI website to retrieve their form.
-If you experience difficulty obtaining your Form 1098T, please contact the Financial Aid office at your Dorsey Schools campus location.
+Dorsey College utilizes a vender (ECSI) to generate and mail Form 1098T to our students; the forms will be mailed by January 31st.
+If a student has not received the form in the mail (after the applicable mailing period has elapsed) students with an ECSI login can retrieve their form from the ECSI website.
+If you experience difficulty obtaining your Form 1098T, please contact the Financial Aid office at your Dorsey College campus location.
 If you have moved or changed your address, we will ask you to complete a change of address form and return it to your campus.

 IRS FORM 1099E

-In addition, ECSI will also mail Form 1099E to relevant Dorsey Schools students that received a Dorsey Institutional Loan.
+In addition, ECSI will also mail Form 1099E to relevant Dorsey College students that received a Dorsey Institutional Loan.
 If you have a question about this form, it should be directed to ECSI.
-You may contact the Financial Aid office at your Dorsey Schools campus and we can provide you with contact information for ECSI.
+You may contact the Financial Aid office at your Dorsey College campus and we can provide you with contact information for ECSI.

 IRS FORM W-2